SK Hynix says will bid for Toshiba's memory chip business as part of a consortium

-SEOUL (Reuters) - South Korea's SK Hynix Inc (000660.KS) said on Friday it will submit a final bid for Toshiba Corp's (6502.T) memory chip business as part of a consortium.
+SEOUL, May 19 (Reuters) - South Korea's SK Hynix Inc said on Friday it will submit a final bid for Toshiba Corp's memory chip business as part of a consortium.

 The company did not say what other companies were in the consortium.